eye specialist

 Retinal detachments often follow a retinal tear.
 The retinal tear acts as an opening allowing fluid to go behind the retina, causing the retina to separate from the wall of the eye.

-If you experience any of these symptoms, seek immediate medical attention from an ophthalmologist or retinal tear specialist in Singapore.
+If you experience any of these symptoms, seek immediate medical attention from an ophthalmologist or retina specialist in Singapore.
 Prompt diagnosis and treatment are vital to prevent permanent vision loss.

 During the examination, your eye care professional will dilate your pupils for a better view of the retina.
 They may use specialised imaging techniques, such as optical coherence tomography (OCT) or ultrasound to evaluate the retinal detachment.